hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 #### Visual Attributes (of elements)

+The elements of a network can be imbued with a variety of visual attributes.
+In the rendering system, nodes often contained the predominant visual attributes, often determining the visual attributes of the remaining elements.
+Visual attributes include an element's colour, size, halos, and associated metadata in the form of nearby text labels or symbols.

 - Text Label (useful for email network, not really required for bio network or case-scenario network) - for email network, both constant and scale modes were useful and it was useful to toggle between them and zoom in
 - Halo, Outline, hull, ghost
 - Color Palette, Color
 - Size
+- Other decorations

 - The visual attributes of nodes determine that of their adjacent edges.